Algorithmic Pirogov-Sinai theory: Cluster expansions, Taylor series, and approximate counting

 \section{Cluster expansions, Taylor series, and approximate counting}

 In this section we introduce polymer models and the cluster expansion, and describe how they can be used algorithmically.
-To illustrate the method we recover results of Patel-Regts~\cite{patel2016deterministic} and Liu-Sinclair-Srivastava~\cite{liu2017ising} on the efficient approximation of the hard-core and Ising models.
+To illustrate the method we recover results of Patel--Regts~\cite{patel2016deterministic} and Liu--Sinclair--Srivastava~\cite{liu2017ising} on the efficient approximation of the hard-core and Ising models.
 The method of this section is at the heart of the proofs of our main results for more sophisticated contour models.